 Skip to main content

-The big cleanup (JoomlaCommunity)
+The big clean-up (JoomlaCommunity)

 Make a backup

-Make sure all extensions are up to date
+Make sure all extensions are up-to-date

 But it is also possible that there are still extensions installed where the Joomla Updater mechanism no longer works or which do not use the Joomla Updater at all.
 In that case, you can find your version via extensions > manage > manage.